What is Speaking Well In Public?

 Do I have to speak if I come on a course?

-The best way to learn any new skill is to hear it explained, see it demonstrated – and then have a go yourself in a safe and supportive environment.
+The best way to learn any new skill is to hear it explained, see it demonstrated – and then have a go yourself in a safe and supportive environment, with feedback.
 Every course gives the chance to experience public speaking, so each delegate leaves with a real sense of achievement.

 I get nervous when I speak in public.
 I’m worried about looking silly.
 How will I deal with my nerves?